AkioSarkiz/mangaclub-project/README.md

-# Mangaland Fullstack
+# Mangaclub Fullstack

-Mangaland Fullstack is a monorepository project that contains the client, scraper, and server parts.
+Mangaclub Fullstack is a monorepository project that contains the client, scraper, and server parts.

 ## Server